Search

 image

-• String fields with write permissions – Recommended for most Knock fields
+• String fields - recommended for most Knock fields

-• Integer fields with write permissions – Used only for Knock numeric fields
+• Integer fields - used only for Knock numeric fields (for example, Response Time)

 Knock Data in Salesforce Deals